 If you are traveling with your family, the middle seat will be the best seat as all the four seats face each other with a table in front of the seats.

-After getting into the train I found out you do not require a seat reservation.
-But the seat reservation is recommended to avoid family members sitting in different cars are different seats spread out through out the cars.
+After getting on the train, I found out you do not require a seat reservation.
+But the seat reservation is recommended to avoid family members sitting in different cars are different seats spread out throughout the cars.

 The cafeteria car is similar to the one you will find on Amtrak Cascade trains.
 Just one person was managing the cafeteria.
 A standard set of the menu from which you can order your food.

 I just ordered an orange juice and a hot oatmeal for my breakfast.
 Payment can be made using the credit card or cash (Pounds or Euro only)

 Passing through the Euro Tunnel